grp876/Opti-Mill/README.md

 Opti-Mill is a G-Code creator for creating simple shapes without requiring or learning a complicated CAM package.
-My test bed is a Sherline CNC Mill using GRBL - FluidNC motion controller, CNCjs and Raspberry PI 4, 5 and Window 11 tested.
-Keep on building!
+My test bed is a Sherline CNC Mill using GRBL - FluidNC motion controller, CNCjs and Raspberry PI.
+If you have a CNC-ready Sherline that's waiting for servo motors, driver and software.
+Hopefully this helps.

 <img width="902" height="837" alt="image" src="https://github.com/user-attachments/assets/5fe4d6f2-1827-440b-9a97-03d9876b1300" />